Llama: (800) 382-3176 o Chatea con nosotros

 CT Scanning and MRI

-Although CT scanning and MRI offer higher sensitivity than ultrasonography, they require moving the infant from the nursery, making them less practical for diagnosis.
+Although CT scanning y MRI offer higher sensitivity than ultrasonography, they require moving the infant from the nursery, making them less practical for diagnosis.
 CT scanning is capable of demonstrating regions of high attenuation indicative of hemorrhage in the brain, while MRI is particularly beneficial in evaluating infants with germinal matrix hemorrhage.

 Complications and Long-Term Effects